hakssung/open-source-guides/README.md

-# open-source-guides
-Open Source Guides For The Enterprise - Korean translation
+# Open Source Guides For The Enterprise - Korean translation